syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/060_Graylog/README.md

   forwards any name-value pairs where the name starts with a dot or underscore.

-**NOTE:** If there is a dot in a field name other than the first character,
+If there is a dot in a field name other than the first character,
 {{ site.product.short_name }} creates nested JSON while formatting the message.
 Nested JSON is not automatically parsed in GELF messages.
 {: .notice--primary}